aws/aws-advanced-jdbc-wrapper/docs/JDBC-WRAPPER-CONFIGURATION-ASSISTANT.md

 -Djava.util.logging.config.file=/absolute/path/to/logging.properties
 ```

-**The `wrapperLoggerLevel` connection parameter is best-effort.** It sets the level on the wrapper's JUL logger and adjusts existing JUL `ConsoleHandler` levels if any are attached, but it cannot guarantee output.
+**The `wrapperLoggerLevel` connection parameter is best-effort.** It sets the level on the wrapper's parent JUL logger (`software.amazon.jdbc`) and adjusts existing JUL `ConsoleHandler` levels if any are attached, but it cannot guarantee output.
 Whether you actually see anything depends on:

 - Whether JUL has any handlers attached at all (some app frameworks remove or replace them).
 - Whether your app's main logger (SLF4J, Log4j, Logback) is bridging from JUL — if it is, the bridge controls output, not JUL handlers.
 - Whether Spring Boot or another framework has reconfigured JUL.

 So `wrapperLoggerLevel=FINER` may work for a plain main()-method app and silently produce nothing in a Spring Boot or Wildfly app.
 Prefer the `logging.properties` approach (or the framework-native logger config below) for predictable results.

+**`wrapperLoggerLevel` does not override a per-logger level from `logging.properties`.** JUL uses the level of the nearest logger that has one set, and the parameter only sets the level of the parent logger `software.amazon.jdbc`.
+So with the sample file above — which sets `software.amazon.jdbc.Driver.level=FINER` — `wrapperLoggerLevel` is ignored for `software.amazon.jdbc.Driver`, including `wrapperLoggerLevel=OFF`.
+If you want to silence the wrapper, remove or lower the per-logger entries in the file (or set `software.amazon.jdbc.level=OFF` there) rather than relying on the connection parameter. `logging.properties` always wins; that's by design.

+**Other things `wrapperLoggerLevel` cannot do.** It's applied when a connection is opened, so anything logged earlier (driver loading, application startup) uses whatever level the app has configured.
+It's set on a JVM-wide static logger, so the most recently opened connection wins for every connection and the level isn't restored on close.
+All three entry points apply it — `DriverManager`, `AwsWrapperDataSource`, and `AwsWrapperXADataSource` — whether it comes from the connection properties, the JDBC URL query string, or a configuration profile.

 ```
 wrapperLoggerLevel=FINER